Introduction to Logic, Critical Reasoning and Argumentation

 - Term 2

-This course is designed as a practical introduction to the basic concepts of logic and to various informal methods of argument analysis.
-The objective of the course is to equip students with the necessary analytical tools to understand and engage critically with philosophical texts, as well as to write and reason in an ordered way.
-Rudimentary logical concepts such as inference, deduction and induction, and validity and soundness will be explained and illustrated with reference to passages from a wide array of European and non-European texts.
+The objective of the module is to equip students with the necessary intellectual tools to understand and engage critically with philosophical texts, as well as to write and reason in an ordered and rigorous way.
+You will learn about rudimentary logical concepts such as inference, deduction and induction, validity, and soundness, and apply such knowledge in your engagement with a range of philosophical texts produced in the Global North and in the Global South.

 On successful completion of this course a student will be able to: